andrea-yao/blogsbyRStudio/content/authors/admin/_index.md

 status:
   icon: ☕️
 superuser: true
-title: Mabel Q. Yao
+title: Mabel Qianqian Yao
 ---

-Mabel Q. Yao is a PhD student, focusing on data science and machine learning and their applications in an interdisciplinary area including biochemistry, medicinal chemistry and quantum chemistry, focusing on task of molecule representations for machine learning, which can advance drug discovery, climate change, catalyst in energy, material discovery, any related tasks in life sciences, etc.
+Mabel Qianqian Yao is a doctoral graduate student, focusing on data science and machine learning and their applications in an interdisciplinary area including biomedicine, biochemistry, medicinal chemistry and quantum chemistry, focusing on computational tasks in the processes of drug discovery and precision medicine.
 {style="text-align: justify;"}